eclipse/repairnator/doc/usage/README.md

 This directory contains the information about using Repairnator.

+## Architecture

+In order to understand properly Repairnator, have a first a look on [its internal architecture](architecture.md).

 ## Scripts

 The easiest entry point to use Repairnator is through its scripts.
-Newcomers should start here.
 The documentation about the scripts is [available here](scripts.md).
 It can be useful to also read more details about the [repairnator configuration file](repairnator-config.md).